aiformankind/aiformankind.github.io/README.md

 - [Presentations](https://www.youtube.com/channel/UCyosmgDqG3jfZ4_aYsN94Lw)

 ## Learning Materials
 - [Wildfire Smoke Detection Colab Notebook](https://github.com/aiformankind/lets-stop-wildfires-hackathon/blob/master/Challenge_1B_WildfireSmokeImageClassifierForDemo.ipynb).
-We built this wildfire smoke classification notebook so that you can adapt it easily to classify other types of images.
+We built this wildfire smoke classification notebook as a quickstart notebook for our [Lets Stop Wildfires Hackathon](https://aiformankind.org/lets-stop-wildfires-hackathon/).
+However you can adapt it easily to classify other types of images.
 - [Covid-19 Data Exploratory Notebooks](data_exploratory_notebooks.md) contributed by our volunteers and participants of our hackathons.

 ## Our Projects